slack-ruby/slack-ruby-bot-server/UPGRADING.md

 ### Upgrading to >= 0.8.3

-To avoid name collisions, `Team` has been renamed `SlackRubyBot::Team`, if you modify the class `Team` add `Team = SlackRubyBot::Team` before the code.
+To avoid name collisions, `Team` has been renamed `SlackRubyBotServer::Team`, if you modify the class `Team` add `Team = SlackRubyBotServer::Team` before the code.

 ### Upgrading to >= 0.8.0